-Section 600.815(a)(6) of the EFH regulations states that FMPs must describe options to avoid, minimize, or compensate for the adverse effects and promote the conservation and enhancement of EFH.
+FMPs must describe options to avoid, minimize, or compensate for the adverse effects and identify actions to encourage the conservation and enhancement of EFH.
 Generally, non-water-dependent actions should not be located in EFH if such actions may have adverse impacts on EFH.
 Activities which may result in significant adverse effects on EFH should be avoided where less environmentally harmful alternatives are available.
 If there are no alternatives, the impacts of these actions should be minimized.
 Environmentally sound engineering and management practices should be employed for all actions which may adversely affect EFH.
 Disposal or spillage of any material (dredge material, sludge, industrial waste, or other potentially harmful materials) which may destroy or degrade EFH should be avoided.
 If avoidance or minimization is not possible, or will not adequately protect EFH, compensatory mitigation to conserve and enhance EFH should be recommended.
 FMPs may recommend proactive measures to conserve or enhance EFH.
 When developing proactive measures, the Council may develop a priority ranking of the recommendations to assist Federal and state agencies undertaking such measures.